DrCuis/Tutorials/100-Quick-Tour/README.md

 When you click on World Menu -> Open.. -> File List you get a multi-pane file browser.

-The upper left pane shows a tree-view of the file system.
+The upper left pane shows a tree view of the file system.
 You click on the small triangles to show/hide subtrees.

-Clicking on a Directory shows File names in the right hand pane.
+Clicking on a Directory shows File names in the right-hand pane.
 Clicking on a File entry shows its contents in the lower pane.

 Shown is the Packages/Features/Graphics-Files-Additional.pck.st -- a packaged (.pck) Smalltalk (.st) code file.

 The File List is context sensitive.
-Viewing a text file or an image file or a file with Smalltalk Package code gives you different option buttons.
+Viewing a text file, an image file, or a file with Smalltalk Package code gives you different option buttons.

-You can also “right-click” or “double-click” to get a context sensitive menu in many browser panes.
+You can also “right-click” or “double-click” to get a context-sensitive menu in many browser panes.
 This works in most browsers.

 In the picture above, a Package File has been selected.
 Cuis Packages implement system Features.
 The file shown implements a Feature named “Graphics-Files-Additional” which in turn requires the Feature “Compression” to be present.
 Packages declare any additional Features on which they depend.